-As per the AIP rule, aircraft shall not join the ILS at less than 10NM from touchdown or below 3,000ft at night.
+As per the AIP, aircraft shall not join the ILS at less than 10NM from touchdown or below 3,000ft at night.
 Figure 15 shows the percentage of arrivals violating these rules.
+The number of these violations since April could be explained by the increased usage of the northern runway, where the threshold for this runway differs slightly from the main runway.